Updated June 20, 2023

-Keras CNN stands for the keras convolution neural network, which consists of various layers, including conv1D layer, conv2D layer, conv3D layer, separable Conv 1D layer, separable Conv2D layer, depthwise conv2D layer, conv2D transpose layer, and Conv 3D transpose layer.
-In this article, we will look at the topic of keras which is keras CNN.
-We will gain more knowledge about it by looking at the subtopics, which include What is keras CNN, How to use keras CNN, Uses of keras CNN model, examples, and Conclusions about the same.
+Keras CNN stands for the Keras convolution neural network, which consists of various layers, including conv1D layer, conv2D layer, conv3D layer, separable Conv 1D layer, separable Conv2D layer, depthwise conv2D layer, conv2D transpose layer, and Conv 3D transpose layer.
+This article will look at Keras, which is Keras CNN.
+We will learn more about it by looking at the subtopics, including What Keras CNN is, How to use Keras CNN, Uses of the Keras CNN model, examples, and Conclusions about the same.

-Keras CNN is the neural network that makes the use of convolution, which is a mathematical operation carried out on matrices.
+Keras CNN is the neural network that uses convolution, a mathematical operation carried out on matrices.
 The neural network consists of convolution layers containing the filters, similar to the matrices containing numbers.

-- We will have to overlay the filter we want at a particular location on top of the specified input images.
+- We must overlay the filter we want at a particular location on top of the specified input images.

-- After that, we need to calculate element-wise for the values present inside the filter matrix and the values corresponding to them inside the image.
+- After that, we need to calculate element-wise the values inside the filter matrix and the corresponding values inside the image.

-- We will have to sum the products we got by elementwise multiplication, which will be our final value for the pixel inside our output image.
+- We must sum the products we got by elementwise multiplication, our final value for the pixel inside our output image.

 - The above three steps are repeated for every location.

-We can use it to classify images in CIFAR, which involves training and creating our keras model using sequential API or any other.
-The steps required to use the keras CNN for creating and training the model are as mentioned –
+We can use it to classify images in CIFAR, which involves training and creating our keras model using sequential API.
+The steps required to use the Keras CNN for creating and training the model are as mentioned –